OmarIsmailIT/e-commerce-web-app-with-mongoDB/README.md

 # COR'AL: PWA E-Commerce Web Application

 COR'AL is a Progressive Web Application (PWA) designed for a general store that offers a wide range of products, including women’s wear, men’s wear, accessories, makeup, bags, and more.
-This application is built with Node.js, Express.js, TypeScript, JavaScript, MongoDB, and Mongoose.
+This application is built with Node.js, Express.js, TypeScript, JavaScript, MongoDB, and Mongoose(ODM).
 It implements a RESTful API to interact with the interface, providing a seamless and efficient shopping experience.

 ## Table of Contents